Scenario 22B

 The citizen now dies directly in front of the player’s window.
 After this change, every playtester noticed the event.

-Office Halls
+Office Hall

 The flares were actually added only in the last iteration.
 This idea emerged while working on lighting and ended up enhancing the tension and giving novelty to the fight.